xiaoxiae/Robotics-Simplified-Website/README.md

 # Robotics Simplified Website
-This repository contains the source code for [Robotics Simplified](http://robotics-simplified.com/).
+This repository contains the source code to [robotics-simplified.com](http://robotics-simplified.com/).
+The website aims to provide resources for learning about robotics, without any prior robotics knowledge in a simple and intuitive way.

-The website is powered by Jekyll, based on the [just-the-docs](https://github.com/pmarsceill/just-the-docs) theme.
+It is powered by Jekyll, based on the [just-the-docs](https://github.com/pmarsceill/just-the-docs) theme.
 Both the hosting and the domain name are provided by [WEDOS](https://hosting.wedos.com/).

-For more information, see the [SOČ paper](https://github.com/xiaoxiae/soc-paper-2019) about the website.